-- All poultry must meet the General Requirements. - Kansas Origin Poultry Kansas continues its designation as a Pullorum-Typhoid (P-T) Clean state. - All poultry (except waterfowl) are required to show proof of being P-T clean by one of the following: - Originate from a certified U.S. Pullorum-Typhoid clean flock - Test negative on a P-T test within 90 days of exhibition.
-Waterfowl do not require testing.
-Sealed leg bands and proper paperwork will be required.
-(Butler County will hold a testing within 90 days of Fair)
+- All poultry must meet the General Requirements. - Kansas Origin Poultry Kansas continues its designation as a Pullorum-Typhoid (P-T) Clean state. - All poultry (except waterfowl) are required to show proof of being P-T clean by one of the following: - Originate from a certified U.S. Pullorum-Typhoid clean flock OR - Test negative on a P-T test at County Fair check-in when the Kansas Department of Agriculture - Division of Animal Health designates our County for surveillance. - Poultry exhibitors will be notified when it is required.